-Welcome to Lab
+Welcome to Lab!

 Information & Resources for New Families

+We are thrilled that your child—and your family—will be joining our school community in the fall.
 It is an exciting time, we know that you may have questions, and we are here to help!
 Our goal is to make you feel welcome and ready by the time school begins.

 This Welcome to Lab Guide should answer some immediate questions you might have, and help manage your expectations about what has to happen (and when) for your family and child to be ready for the new school year.

 Having reviewed this Welcome to Lab Guide, please feel free to contact the Office of Admissions, should you still have specific questions.

 - Health requirements: now is a good time to schedule necessary medical check-ups